shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

 Context-aware interpolation even when *spline* fails.

 One of the issues I initially ran into when creating [Map of BART](/Map-of-BART/) was, literally connecting the dots wasn't able to produce paths as aesthetically pleasing as I had hoped for.
-They are a bit too edgy for my taste, especially around the connection points.
+They are a bit too edgy for my taste, especially where the lines connect.

 <p align="center">
   <img src="https://shawenyao.github.io/R/output/smooth_path/plot1.svg" />